-c. the need to foster the Company's business relationships with suppliers, customers and others;
+the need to foster the Company's business relationships with suppliers, customers and others;

-Members of the senior management team and the Board meet with key stakeholders to enhance relationships and understand d. the impact of the Company's operations on the community and the environment;
+Members of the senior management team and the Board meet with key stakeholders to enhance relationships and understand their views.

-Senior management meet with joint venture partners on a regular basis to ensure projects are kept to budget and are on target to meet specific work programme deadlines.
+Senior management meet with joint venture partners on a bi-annual basis to ensure projects are kept to budget and are on target to meet specific work program deadlines.